 Phone: +372 737 5443

-I am a researcher at the Chair of Programming Languages and Systems at the University of Tartu where I lead the
+I'm an associate professor at the Chair of Programming Languages and Systems at the University of Tartu where I lead the

 Reducing Software Vulnerabilities Project (RSVP).
 My goal is to spread

 the use of high-assurance software development, both by teaching formal methods and by contributing

 to the research on sound program analysis.